alexfbasa/Ud_Programacao_Python_Bas_Ava/Intermediate/Day-17/CUSTOM.md

       ]
     }
 ```
-Now change the keys on Question constructor - from text to question and from answer to correct_answer.
+Now change the for loop keys on main file Question constructor - from text to question and from answer to correct_answer.